-High levels of hospital bed occupancy are an important indicator of a health system under pressure.
+A high level of hospital bed occupancy is an important indicator of a health system under pressure.
 Hospitals cannot operate at 100% occupancy, as spare bed capacity is needed to accommodate variations in demand and ensure that patients can flow through the system.
 Demand for hospital beds peaks at different times of the day, week and year.
-There must be a sufficient number of beds to accommodate these peaks.
+There must be enough beds to accommodate these peaks.

 A lack of available beds can have widespread consequences in a health system.
-For example, delays in emergency departments increase, patients are placed on clinically inappropriate wards, there is an increased rate of hospital acquired infections, and pressure on staff to free up beds could pose a risk to patient safety.
+For example, it can increase delays in emergency departments, cause patients to be placed on clinically inappropriate wards and increase the rate of hospital-acquired infections, while pressure on staff to free up beds can pose a risk to patient safety.
 Bed availability is also closely linked to staffing, as beds cannot be safely filled without appropriate staffing levels.

-In contrast, the number of day-only beds increased by 8%, from 11,783 in Q1 2010/11 to 12,716 in Q4 2019/20.
-Clinical improvements have led to reductions in the average length of stay and have enabled many patients who once would have stayed in hospital overnight to undergo day surgery.
+The number of day-only beds has increased by 1%, from 11,783 in Q1 2010/11 to 11,911 in Q4 2021/22.
+Clinical improvements have led to reductions in the average length of stay and have enabled patients who once would have stayed in hospital overnight to undergo day surgery.

 About this data

 Quarterly bed availability and occupancy data has been collected since 1987/88 and has remained the same apart from slight changes in 1996/97.
 Please note, this dataset does not include critical care beds, beds occupied by private patients and residential care beds.